whatisnuclear/website/reactor_history.md

 </div>

 </div>
-<caption>The Organic Moderated Reactor Experiment in Idaho provided Atomics International
+<figcaption>The Organic Moderated Reactor Experiment in Idaho provided Atomics International
 with the technology and experience to design and build the Piqua plant (from <a href="https://babel.hathitrust.org/cgi/pt?id=mdp.39015095000009&view=thumb&seq=233">AI Annual Report 1959</a> and <a href="https://babel.hathitrust.org/cgi/pt?id=mdp.39015095000124&view=1up&seq=14">Nov 1956 Prog.
-Report</a>)</caption>
+Report</a>)</figcaption>
 </figure>

 As a follow-up to OMRE, the AEC contracted AI to build the Experimental Organic Cooled